 - Describe and plan a data dictionary for a program

-This workshop is ideal for program managers or organizational leaders.
+Development staff will learn how to use program data to demonstrate their program's impact to funders and other stakeholders.
+Program managers will learn how to use data to rally their teams around a common goal and maintain accountability.
+Executive staff will learn how to align data with the organization's theory of change and across programs and use data for strategic planning.
 The workshop will be very hands-on, and participants should come prepared to discuss a specific program.
 You will leave with a plan to integrate one piece of data (a data point or a trend) into a planning or improvement process.

 In order to get the most out of this workshop, you should: